The Creekside Cabin - Cascade, ID

 NEW LISTING!
 Dog-friendly cabin w/peaceful lake views, great outdoor space

-Get away from it all with this rustic retreat near Lake Cascade, providing privacy, gorgeous freshwater views, and a charming old-fashioned atmosphere.
+Get away from it all at this rustic retreat near Lake Cascade, providing privacy, gorgeous freshwater views, and a charming old-fashioned atmosphere.

 This home comes equipped with a spacious deck surrounded by towering trees and a cozy wood stove inside.
 Up to two dogs can come with you for a small nightly fee.
 There's no WiFi aside from your phone's hotspot, but there is a flatscreen TV for movies and plenty of books to browse.
-While there isn't a stove in the kitchen, there is an electric skillet, griddle, and crock pot.
+The home is currently updated with a furnace, new flooring, and a stove for cooking.

 Step off the beaten path and save your dates today!